SCOTUS Oral Arguments Presented March 4, 2020.

 A Political Agenda Which Puts Women At Risk

-This case made it the Fifth U.S. Circuit Court of Appeals in New Orleans, where it was upheld as constitutional.
+This case made it to the Fifth U.S. Circuit Court of Appeals in New Orleans, where it was upheld as constitutional.
 The abortion industry then appealed to the Supreme Court, bringing us to the oral arguments presented on March 4, 2020.

 The Louisiana Abortion Law Is Not Anti-Abortion

-Those of you that know me, or have read my previous writings on RHA, know that I am an individual and a physician who believes in protecting and valuing all life, including the lives of babies in utero.
+Those of you who know me, or have read my previous writings on RHA, know that I am an individual and a physician who believes in protecting and valuing all life, including the lives of babies in utero.

-That being said, I personally do not see this Louisiana law as being an anti-abortion law, it is simply a law designed to subject the abortion industry to the same quality and safety measures and regulations that apply to the rest of us surgeons in the medical field.
+That being said, I personally do not see this Louisiana law as being an anti-abortion law; it is simply a law designed to subject the abortion industry to the same quality and safety measures and regulations that apply to the rest of us surgeons in the medical field.

 And yet it would be ignorant of me to ignore or choose not to understand the “why” that motivates the abortion industry to so adamantly fight this law, in spite of the very reasonable and logical nature of the statute’s requirements.

 The reality is that the abortion industry has chosen to fight tooth and nail against any and all governance or restrictions to what they consider the sacred right to abortion.
-This mentality has lead to this case before the Supreme Court as well as to the passing of laws such as the RHA.
+This mentality has led to this case before the Supreme Court as well as to the passing of laws such as the RHA.

 Both the legal system of our country and the medical establishment of our country need to step back and truly consider medical and logical reasonableness in our debate on abortion rights.